nonplayer/hammercrawl/hc_core_player_2_creation.md

 * Lie & Cheat (CHA)
 * Snatch & Grab (DEX)

 At first level the Thief must randomly determine one Thief Skill to be their **Bailiwick**, and one to be their **Failing**.
-The thief gets advantage on checks related to their Bailiwick, and disadvantage on checks related to their Failing.
+The thief receives an advantage on checks related to their Bailiwick, and a disadvantage on checks related to their Failing.

 At first level, the Thief's skills only work on a "mundane" level.
-At ninth level, the thief's skills evolve to function on a magical level as well, albeit with Disadvantage in such circumstances.
+At ninth level, the thief's skills evolve to function on a magical level as well, albeit with a disadvantage in such circumstances.
 Thief skills and their uses are explained in greater detail in the "Playing Your Character" chapter of this document.

 **Thiefy Expertise:** Once per adventure per experience level, the Thief can attempt to reroll a failed Thief Skill check.
 This count resets upon Returning to Town.

-**Tactical Attacker:** Thieves roll with advantage on Tactical Attacks.
+**Tactical Attacker:** Thieves receive an advantage on Tactical Attacks.

-**Trapwise:** Thieves have advantage on all Saves against the effects of Traps.
+**Trapwise:** Thieves receive an advantage on all Saves against the effects of Traps.

 See below for a table of attack and save bonuses by level: